mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 At Mia, for example, we create a template to configure a project to use the platform configured to use auth0, headless cms, api portal and traefik configuration.
 So for a tenant using this template, create this type of project will be a very simple process.

 The view, or the data you can interpolate, are some project data.
-With mustache, we could iterate through an array, so we could have some configuration iterate for all the environments.
+With mustache, we could iterate through an array, so we could have some configuration iterated for all the environments.
-Thee values you could use during template interpolation are:
+The values you could use during template interpolation are:

 For the project (you could access using `project.${field}`)
 * projectId